With due patriotic fervor and festivity, the 51st Independence and National Day of Bangladesh was celebrated in Beijing, China on Saturday.

-Ambassador Mahbub-Uz-Zaman, in his speech, paid glowing tribute to the contribution of the Father of the Nation Bangabandhu Sheikh Mujibur Rahman.
+Ambassador Mahbub-Uz-Zaman, in his speech at the reception, paid glowing tribute to the contribution of the Father of the Nation Bangabandhu Sheikh Mujibur Rahman.

 The Ambassador highlighted the supreme sacrifice of the martyrs of the War and the valiant freedom fighters.